Elektra (opera): Synopsis

-Before the opera begins, Agamemnon has sacrificed Iphigenia on the ruse that she is to be married, and subsequently goes off to war against Troy.
-Iphigenia's mother Klytaemnestra has thus come to hate her husband.
-After his return, with the help of her paramour Aegisth, she murders her husband and now is afraid that her crime will be avenged by her other children, Elektra, Chrysothemis, and their banished brother Orest.
-Elektra has managed to send her brother away while remaining behind to keep her father's memory alive, but all the while, suffering the scorn of her mother and the entire court.
+Before the opera begins, Agamemnon sacrifices Iphigenia by deceit and leaves for the Trojan War.
+Upon his return, he is murdered by Klytaemnestra and her lover Aegisthus, who was a cousin to Agamemnon prompting fears of revenge from their children, Elektra, Chrysothemis, and the exiled Orest.
+Elektra remains at court to honor her father’s memory, while enduring hostility from her mother and the household.

 Plot

 "Wo bleibt Elektra?" ("Where is Elektra?")

 Five servants try to wash the courtyard of the palace in Mycenae.
 While they do their work, they ask where can Elektra be, and she emerges from the shadows with a wild look on her face.
 The servants continue commenting how she came to be in that state and talk about how they taunt her only to receive insults from her.
 Only one servant shows sympathy for her, but she is taken away by the overseer to be flogged.